- About us

-Our emergency department is open 24 hours a day, seven days a week.
+Our emergency departments are open 24 hours a day, seven days a week.
 There is no need to call first, just arrive at the department at any time.

 You should always call Triple Zero (000) in a genuine health emergency.

 Princess Alexandra Hospital only treats adult patients.
 If the patient is under 16 years old, please go directly to Queensland Children's Hopsital.

 QEII Hospital, Logan Hospital, Redland Hospital and Beaudesert Hospital are able to treat children.